-Department of European Studies, led by Professor Ewa Małuszyńska, coordinates specialization of European Studies, at the International Economic Relations course, Department of International Economy.
-Most of the actions taken today in business, politics, government, media, education and culture should take account of the international context, and in particular the Polish situation in the European context.
-Studies on the specialty produce knowledge on the Functioning of the European Union and its institutions, its member states and companies operating in the EU single market.
+Department of European Studies (the Institute of International Business and Economics) led by Professor Ida Musiałkowska, coordinates specializations: Sustainable global economy (Bachelor level) and Enterprise and Economic Diplomacy in Europe (Master level), within the International Economic and Business Relations programme.
+Most of the actions taken today in business, politics, government, media, education and culture should take account of the international context, and in particular the European context.
+Studies at BA level prepare graduates to understand economic megatrends and provides knowledge and skills and abilities to conduct business in the context of global climate transformation.
+Studies at MA level produce knowledge on the Functioning of the European Union and its institutions, its member states and companies operating in the EU single market.
 Students also become familiar with the contemporary international environment, focusing in particular on the knowledge and skills necessary for the European labor market.
-Studying at our specialization facilitates extensive and current collection of the Main Library and the Library of the University of Economics Centre for Documentation and Research European Union.
-European Studies students have the opportunity to complete part of their studies abroad, including European universities in the U.S. and Canada.
-Much of the scholarship is only for students of our specialties, such as the Universities of Aalborg (Denmark) and Exeter (United Kingdom).
-It is also possible to obtain the so-called. "double degree", ie. diplomas of both universities.
+Studying at our specializations facilitates extensive and current collection of the Main Library and the Library of the University of Economics Centre for Documentation and Research European Union.
+European Studies students have the opportunity to complete part of their studies abroad, including European universities in the U.S. and Canada, Asia.
+During the studies at PUEB it is also possible to obtain the so-called "double degree", i.e. diplomas of PUEB and partner universities.

 The aim of study is to prepare:

-- staff of the EU institutions and international organizations,
+- specialists working in the EU institutions and international organizations,

 - specialists in national and local government administration in the field of European integration and cooperation with the EU institutions,

-- consultants, specialists and trainers in the field of European integration and the acquisition of EU funds,
+- consultants, specialists and trainers in the field of sustainable development, European integration and the acquisition of funding,

 Particular emphasis in the study program is placed on skills to prepare for employment in business, consulting widely understood and managed.
-European Studies graduates know how the European market, they know the marketing techniques, know how to manage the finances of the company, how to obtain and properly utilize funds from EU programs.
+Our graduates know how the European and global markets, they know the business models, marketing techniques, know how to manage the finances of the company, how to obtain and properly utilize funds from EU programs and how to apply for venture capital.
 Get to know the insurance market and the basics of banking.
-They know the kind of work in the institutions (procedures, lobbying), and national and local government in Poland, diplomatic protocol and know how to prepare business correspondence in foreign languages.
+They know the kind of work in the institutions (procedures, lobbying, diplomacy), and national and local government in Poland, diplomatic protocol and know how to communicate and prepare business correspondence in foreign languages.
 The realization of the objectives of education provides an excellent staff.
-These are qualified professionals in the field of EU structural funds and the functioning of the European Union (competition policy, regional, industrial, spatial development, the Single European Market, Economic and Monetary Union) often combining theoretical knowledge with practice and scientific activity.
+These are qualified professionals in the field of business development, EU funding and the functioning of the European Union economy and institutions (competition policy, regional, industrial, spatial development, the common market, Economic and Monetary Union, climate policy, CSR and environment protection) often combining theoretical knowledge with practice and scientific activity.

 The thematic areas of selected objects: